Preventative vs On-Demand Treatment

 There are two main categories of treatment for hemophilia: preventive therapy or prophylaxis and on-demand treatment.
 The type of treatment you receive will be prescribed by doctors at the IHTC with input from you and your family.

 Regardless of which type of treatment you or your child receive, it is very important that you follow that prescribed treatment in order to have the best outcome and avoid long-term complications related to bleeding.

 Prophylaxis (preventive) therapy for people with severe hemophilia A or B is the recommended standard of care in the US and throughout the world.

-Prophylaxis involves the regular infusion of clotting factor to increase the amount of factor in your or your child’s body.
+Prophylaxis can involve either the regular infusion of clotting factor (for hemophilia A or B) or the regular subcuteaneous injection of a novel agent (an option for hemophilia A patients) to increase the amount of factor in your or your child’s body.
 This helps to prevent spontaneous bleeds.

-The number of infusions per week or month is variable and is specific to you or your child Prophylaxis requires a large amount of factor over the course of a year.
+The number of treatments per week or month is variable and is specific to you or your child.
+Prophylaxis requires a large amount of product over the course of a year.
 Due to the high cost of prophylaxis, health insurance coverage is vital if you or your child uses this treatment.